Felix C. Antoine

 Felix C. Antoine (c.
-1839 – 1917) was a Louisiana state legislator during the Reconstruction-era.

-During the Civil War, he served as a second lieutenant in the 7th Louisiana Regiment Infantry.
+1839 – 1917) was a Louisiana state legislator during the Reconstruction era.
+During the Civil War, he served as a second lieutenant in the 7th Louisiana Regiment Infantry in the Union Army.
 He served in the Louisiana House of Representatives from 1868 to 1872.

-He also served as harbor master in New Orleans and was a night inspector at its customs house.
+A Republican, he also served as harbor master in New Orleans and was a night inspector at its customs house.

 He was born in New Orleans.
 He was the younger brother of Caeser Antoine who served in the Louisiana Senate and as Lieutenant Governor of Louisiana.